-Zoos Victoria is a not-for-profit conservation organisation.
+Zoos Victoria is a not-for-profit conservation organisation which relies on Philanthropic support to deliver our projects.

-Since the establishment of Melbourne Zoo at Royal Park in 1862, the Victorian community has supported its needs through philanthropic gifts, helping to shape our much-loved Zoo into what it is today.
+Since the establishment of Melbourne Zoo at Royal Park in 1862, the Victorian community has supported its development through philanthropic gifts, helping to shape our much-loved Zoo into what it is today.
 Our philanthropic partners continue to provide Zoos Victoria with the means to establish critical breeding programs helping to fight extinction at our three great campuses, including Healesville Sanctuary and Werribee Open Range Zoo.
 Our focus is now on identifying funding partners for priority programs which will help us achieve our goal to become the world’s leading zoo-based conservation organisation.

 Zoos Victoria acknowledges and thanks those who have committed their support to care for our animals, to create world class exhibits and to lead important conservation programs in the ongoing fight against extinction.